AR3T supports educational programs, courses, symposia, workshops and lectures.

 Where: Woods Hole, MA

 Ideal Applicant: Postdoctoral fellows, newly independent scientists and established investigators seeking comprehensive training in regenerative medicine research.
 Apply by June 24, 2021.

 Learn more here!

 Courses: Part I: Fundamentals of Regenerative Sciences (Feb.
 15-19, 2021) and Part II: Advanced Regenerative Medicine and Surgery (June 14-18, 2021)

-Ideal Applicant: Medical student, PM&R resident, DPT, PhD in regenerative medicine and/or rehabilitation science field.
+Ideal Applicant: Medical student, MD, PM&R resident, DPT, PhD in regenerative medicine, engineering and/or rehabilitation research fields.

 Where: Winston-Salem, NC